sul-cidr/histonets-cv/README.rst

                                   ons/plot_thresholding.html.
 Defaults to a
                                   'combined' approach of '3d', 'medial', and
                                   'regular'.
-  -d, --dilation INTEGER RANGE    Dilation to thicken the binarized image
+  -d, --dilation INTEGER RANGE    Dilation radius to thicken the binarized
-                                  prior to perform skeletonization.
-Ranges
+                                  image prior to perform skeletonization.
-                                  from 0 to 100.
-Defaults to 13.
+                                  Ranges from 0 to 100.
+Defaults to 6.
   -b, --binarization-method [sauvola|isodata|otsu|li]
                                   Thresholding method to obtain the binary
                                   image.
 For reference, see http://scikit-imag